-I got epididymitis a month after surgery — 2 weeks after surgery got very bad flu — MD said flu virus settled in epididymis.
+I got epididymitis a month after surgery — two weeks after surgery got very bad flu — MD said flu virus settled in epididymis.
 Tried antibiotics, no success.
 Have now had epididymitis for 15 months.
 MD says can do nothing when epididymitis is viral based... just have to wait.
 Have looked at all possibilities... zero chance of STD related and urologist said not bladder or urethral caused.
 There has to be something to clear this up!
-Based on scale of 1 to 10, pain level has dropped from 8 to constant 3 or 4.
+Based on scale of one to ten, pain level has dropped from eight to constant three or four.
 Tired of hurting.
 Over last year have also developed major difficulty getting erections... can this somehow be connected to epididymitis?
 What can be done to get rid of epididymitis... permanently!
 Please advise.

 It sounds as if you have been through quite an ordeal.

 Usually, epididymitis is an acute bacterial infection of the epididymis (the tube that carries the sperm in the testicles).
-Along with antibiotics, comfort measures, such as warm compresses and nonsteroidal anti-inflammatory medications (e.g., ibuprofen, acetaminophen, naproxen sodium, aspirin), usually clear up the infection and resolve the accompanying pain or discomfort within about 2 - 4 weeks.
+Along with antibiotics, comfort measures, such as warm compresses and nonsteroidal anti-inflammatory medications (e.g., ibuprofen, acetaminophen, naproxen sodium, aspirin), usually clear up the infection and resolve the accompanying pain or discomfort within about two to four weeks.

 When chronic epididymitis results in severe chronic pain, some urologists inject steroids or numbing medicines directly into the structure within the testicle that contains the epididymis.
 This technique provides some relief for a few months, although it may not be a permanent solution.
 Some practitioners then repeat the injection, again providing the person with a brief window of relief.